-During a job interview, asking questions not only demonstrates your interest in the position but also helps you determine if the company and role are right for you.
-Thought-provoking questions allow you to learn more about the company’s culture, day-to-day responsibilities, and future growth prospects.
+During an interview, asking questions not only demonstrates your interest in the position but also helps you determine if the company and role are right for you.
+Thought-provoking questions allow you to learn more about their culture, day-to-day responsibilities, and future growth prospects.

 Questions to ask about the job

-When it comes to asking questions during a job interview, be sure to focus on the role and responsibilities you will take on if hired.
-By asking questions about the job, you can gain a better understanding of what to expect and decide if it is the right fit for you.
-Here are some questions you can ask during your next job interview to gain a deeper understanding of the job:
+When it comes to asking questions during an interview, be sure to focus on the role and responsibilities you will take on if hired.
+By inquiring about the job, you can gain a better understanding of what to expect and decide if it is the right fit for you.
+Here are some questions you can ask to gain a deeper understanding of the job: